thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 ### Installing Required Libraries
 Each project has different set of dependencies that can be found in the requirements.txt file of that project.
 These can be installed using the following code:
 ```
-sudo pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```
 ### Opening Issues
 Issues integrate lightweight tasks tracking within the repository.
 Contributors are expected to open issues using the issue templates present in the .github folder.
-The contributors may either open a Bug Report or a Feaure Request.
+The contributors may either open a Bug Report or add a Feaure Request.

 # License and Project Status
 The software and all other resources present in this repository are distributed under the MIT license.
 The project status of various projects can be found in their individual README sections.